 Feng Shui in Real Life

 Later in this post, we’ll break down the five elements, one-by-one, and show you some practical ways to use them in your design.
 First, though, we recently sat down (virtually) for a conversation with Andrea Tiopo, a Winnipeg-based real estate professional, entrepreneur, and design enthusiast.
-During our chat, Andrea, who is one of our style ambassadors, shared some great information including the details about her latest project and how folowing feng shui principles has helped her to be more intentional in her design.
+During our chat, Andrea, who is one of our style ambassadors, shared some great information including the details about her latest project and how following feng shui principles has helped her to be more intentional in her design.

 Welcome, Andrea.
 How would you describe your style?